 Institute for Strategic Dialogue (ISD)

-The Institute for Strategic Dialogue (ISD) worked with mayors and government partners to launch Strong Cities at a meeting during the opening of the UN General Assembly in 2015.
+The Institute for Strategic Dialogue (ISD) worked with mayors and government partners to launch Strong Cities in 2015.
 Since then, ISD has expanded and supported Strong Cities membership and has delivered its programming.
 ISD continues to host the Management Unit and contributes its research and expertise to meet the policy and practice needs of cities and local governments around the world.

 About this guide

-The Strong Cities Network has been working closely with local government officials from across its more than 200 member cities globally since its launch in 2015 to unlock the contributions that local governments, whether in urban or rural settings, can make to whole-of-society approaches to preventing hate, extremism and polarisation1.
+Since its launch in 2015, the Strong Cities Network has been working closely with local government officials from across its more than 250 member cities globally to unlock the contributions that local governments can make to whole-of-society approaches to preventing hate, extremism and polarisation1.
 In this time, many local government officials shared that they would benefit from a better understanding of the roles that cities can play (and the responsibilities they have) in addressing hate and extremism.
 This includes by leveraging and learning lessons from existing crime and violence prevention frameworks and approaches.
 Many also said that they believe that a prevention toolkit designed for local governments would help them operationalise these roles and fulfil these responsibilities.

 This Guide is an attempt to capture these experiences and package them in a user-friendly way for cities.
 This includes local governments that want to enhance existing policies, programmes and practices or develop new ones.

-At a basic level, this Guide focuses on enabling cities to contribute to a whole-of-society approach to addressing these challenges.
-It seeks to catalyse more local government-led efforts to tackle the conditions and enablers of hate, extremism and polarisation in their communities.
-It also aims to aid the development of more targeted city-led approaches to addressing specific issues, population groups or neighbourhoods that either pose or are targeted by a particular challenge or are otherwise deemed vulnerable.
-It also focuses on those interventions that aim to support specific individuals with a focus on their disengagement from ‘pathways’ to hate- and extremist-motivated violence.
+At a basic level, this Guide focuses on enabling cities to contribute to a whole-of-society approach to addressing these challenges and catalysing more local government-led efforts to tackle the conditions and enablers of hate, extremism and polarisation.
+It aims to aid the development of more targeted city-led approaches that address specific issues, population groups or areas through interventions that support specific communities and individuals.
 It recognises that prevention is designed to mitigate these challenges but cannot be expected to eliminate them altogether.

-The term “prevention” is used throughout this Guide specifically in relation to cities’ efforts to address the issues of hate, extremism and polarisation in a multi-disciplinary, cross-institutional and ultimately whole-of-society way.
-See Unpacking “prevention” in the Introduction to this Guide for more on the variety of efforts this might typically entail
+The term prevention is used throughout this Guide specifically in relation to cities’ efforts to address the issues of hate, extremism and polarisation in a multi-disciplinary, cross-institutional and ultimately whole-of-society way.

 What do we mean by hate, extremism and polarisation?